SOFE3650U-CourseGp31/finalProject/README.md

 |CON-3| Future support for mobile operating system (iOS, Android) |
 |CON-4| System must respond quickly to request of information from database / servers. (transitions between forms, filtering of available flights, etc.) |
 |CON-5| Network connections between user and servers should be consistent and reliable |
+|CON-6| available flights must always be up to date with flight details (destination, # of available seats, etc.)